rgmf/PyOpenTracks/DEVELOPMENT.md

 `python3 -m unittest discover -v -s tests/`

+To run a single test, for example the test_fit_parser.py tests:

+`python3 -m unittest tests.test_fit_parser`

 You have to make sure that `python3-mock` is installed to run tests.

+Also, you should execute `sh build.sh` if there are changes before lauch tests.

 # Logs
 PyOpenTracks uses `logging` standard Python library for logs.
 You can set the log's level executing PyOpenTracks from terminal and passing to it the argument `--loglevel` with a value: